Ever have a nagging running injury that always comes back whenever you push above a certain mileage?

 Ever wonder if there are small tweaks you could make to your stride that would allow you to run even faster and farther?

 These and many other common questions for runners can all be answered in the “Running Analysis” we provide at our clinic.

-What exactly is a run analysis?
+What exactly is a Running Stride Analysis?

 What can I expect during my running analysis?

 The running analysis takes 45-60 minutes and begins with a complete review of running history, injuries, and shoe wear.
 It is critical for us to have a complete history of your running injuries because that will allow us to better understand your current injury if you have one.

 We will then apply reflective tape to your joints and take multiple recordings of your stride from different angles.
 The recordings will then be placed on our large TV monitor and your therapist will analyze the various recordings with you and explain everything he/she sees.